What you need to know before placing an order with True Leaf Market

 We will notify you when this product becomes available.

-Bell bean (Vicia Faba) is the same species as fava bean, but it is a colder tolerant and produces more biomass and smaller seeds.
+Bell bean (Vicia faba) is the same species as fava bean, but it is cold tolerant and produces more biomass and smaller seeds.
 Typically planted as a cover crop or forage, bell beans are good for improving heavy soils, especially if inoculated with nitrogen-fixing bacteria (Type Q inoculant).
 The flowers and nectaries are attractive to many beneficial insects.